daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 This may be is a indicator that the sample might be malicous.

-Looking at the imports with the command "rabin2 -i main_bin.exe" we can see that the sample import the following API calls:
+Looking at the imports with the command "rabin2 -i main_bin.exe" we can see that the sample imports the following API functions:

 ```
 [Imports]